Diabetic Vascular and Sensory Testing

 If the ability to sense pain is diminished then damage (ulceration/necrosis and infection) can become unnoticed and left to deteriorate.
 Sensory testing includes:-

 Traditionally the method of testing a patient’s ability to detect vibration would be to use a tuning fork; however at this practice we use a Neurothesiometer that will deliver a vibration at a set strength and will produce more reliable & consistent results than a tuning fork.

 A monofilament is a thin nylon bristle that is pressed against the skin.
 Any pressure exerted through the monofilament in excess of 10 grams will cause the monofilament to buckle and therefore limit the maximum pressure exerted to 10 grams.

 The filament is ‘prodded’ over several strategic areas of each foot and the patient will be asked to indicate if they can feel the filament each time it is pressed against the skin.

 It is recommended by Diabetic specialists that Diabetics should undertake annual vascular & sensory testing.
 The testing undertaken at this practice is amongst the most thorough available in private practice and is the ‘Gold Standard’ for community based peripheral vascular testing.

-The tests take approximately 30-45 mins to undertake and cost £42.
+The tests take approximately 30-45 minutes to undertake.
 The results are discussed with each patient and a copy is given for each patient to present to their Diabetic Nurse.

 When making an appointment please specify to the reception staff that you require an appointment for a ‘Diabetic vascular & sensory test’ ( as opposed to a standard consultation appointment ) as it takes a little time to set up the equipment and therefore must be pre arranged).